Ternary relation

 In mathematics, a ternary relation or triadic relation is a finitary relation in which the number of places in the relation is three.
 Ternary relations may also be referred to as 3-adic, 3-ary, 3-dimensional, or 3-place.

 Just as a binary relation is formally defined as a set of pairs, i.e. a subset of the Cartesian product A × B of some sets A and B, so a ternary relation is a set of triples, forming a subset of the Cartesian product A × B × C of three sets A, B and C.

-An example of a ternary relation in elementary geometry can be given on triples of points, where a triple is in the relation if the three points are collinear.
-Another geometric example can be obtained by considering triples consisting of two points and a line, where a triple is in the ternary relation if the two points determine (are incident with) the line.
+An example of a ternary relation in elementary geometry involves triples of points.
+In this case, a triple (A,B,C) is in the relation if the three points are collinear—that is, they lie on the same straight line.
+Another geometric example of a ternary relation considers triples consisting of two points and a line.
+Here, a triple (A,B,ℓ) belongs to the relation if the line ℓ passes through both points A and B; in other words, if the two points determine or are incident with the line.